sabomichal/immutable-xjc/README.md

 * builder class now contains initialised collection fields
 * added generated 'add' methods to incrementally build up the builder collection fields

+Initial idea by Milos Kolencik.
 If you like it, give it a star, if you don't, write an issue.